 My name is Tamas Dezso Ziegler.

-I was a visiting professor at Bergen University (Norway), Warwick University (Coventry, the UK), Northwestern Politechnical University (Xi’an, China), a fellow of Free University Berlin, was a visitor at the Diamond Law Library of Columbia University School of Law (New York), a Van Calker Fellow of the Swiss Institute of Comparative Law (Lausanne), a visiting scholar of Fordham University School of Law (New York), a visiting fellow (grant holder) of Max Planck Institute on Comparative and International Private Law (Hamburg) a visiting fellow of Max Planck Institute for Comparative Public Law and International Law (Heidelberg), and a guest researcher of the Contestations of the Liberal Script (Scripts) research project of the Otto-Suhr-Institute of Free University Berlin.
+Apart of my work in Hungary, I was a visiting professor at Bergen University (Norway), Warwick University (Coventry, the UK), Northwestern Politechnical University (Xi’an, China), a fellow of Free University Berlin, was a visitor at the Diamond Law Library of Columbia University School of Law (New York), a Van Calker Fellow of the Swiss Institute of Comparative Law (Lausanne), a visiting scholar of Fordham University School of Law (New York), a visiting fellow (grant holder) of Max Planck Institute on Comparative and International Private Law (Hamburg) a visiting fellow of Max Planck Institute for Comparative Public Law and International Law (Heidelberg), and a guest researcher of the Contestations of the Liberal Script (Scripts) research project of the Otto-Suhr-Institute of Free University Berlin.

 I participated in several international research projects like the Frame led by the University of Leuven, the bEUcitizen supervised by Utrecht University and also in counselling for the European Parliament‘s LIBE Committee led by the Swiss Institute of Comparative Law.
 Moreover, I worked in the OSCE Hungarian election oservation mission as senior legal analyst assistant in 2014.

 I received my JD (dr. juris) degree from Pázmány Péter Catholic University (Budapest), my PhD from Széchenyi István University (Győr, Hungary) and studied in the LLM by research program of the University of Aberdeen School of Law (Aberdeen, Scotland, the UK).
 My JD thesis was written about the international application of pharmaceutical patents, my PhD Dissertation about private international law in the European Union (both were written in Hungarian).
-In my habilitation lectures at ELTE University in 2018 I talked about social emotions and their transformation into legal provisions in the EU and the US ( 1) The Role of Fear in US/EU Data protection & 2) The thinking about freedom in US/EU consumer contract law.
+In my habilitation lectures at ELTE University in 2018 I talked about social emotions and their transformation into legal provisions in the EU and the US, including ( 1) The Role of Fear in US/EU Data protection & 2) The thinking about freedom in US/EU consumer contract law.